LADDER214/hatchAppG6/README.md

 - Favourites, where users can view employees that they have 'favourited' so can quickly find them again.
 This is also where users can view their favourite employees profiles and add a bonus payment that will be put directly into the employees skills fund pot, held within the app.
 - Personal profile page, where users can add their details to be shown to employees, and can view their feedback scores

+NOTE TO JUDGES:
+We are really sorry, the pages in this repo are not our best coding work, but is the best we could do given the lack of coding ability in our team and an unprecedented amount of technical issues (I wanted to go home and continue working overnight, however when I got home my I found out the flat wifi was down and I spent the whole evening trying to fix it.
+And theres only so much coding I can do on my 4G hotspot :'( ).

 ## Install and run this project